 Easy Korean Cucumber Salad (Oi Muchim)

 - Thinly slice the cucumber to about 1/4 inch thickness.
+Combine all dressing ingredients in a bowl.

 ♥ Did you make this recipe?
 Please give it a 5-star rating or leave a comment below to share your experience, or tag @cookerru on Instagram to showcase your creations!